platform-acceleration-lab/docker-loadtest/DOCKER_HUB_README.md

 # README

-This docker image to runs the
+This docker image runs the
 [`loadtest` command](https://www.npmjs.com/package/loadtest)
 as a single containerized load injector.